XRPLF/xrpl-dev-portal/content/tx_format.md

 | asfGlobalFreeze | 7 | Freeze all assets issued by this account. | lsfGlobalFreeze |
 | asfDefaultRipple | 8 | Enable [rippling](https://ripple.com/knowledge_center/understanding-the-noripple-flag/) on this account's trust lines by default. _(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3))_ | lsfDefaultRipple |

+_New in [rippled 0.28.0](https://github.com/ripple/rippled/releases/tag/0.28.0-rc1):_ You cannot send a transaction that enables `asfDisableMaster` or `asfNoFreeze` using a [regular key](#setregularkey).
+You must use the master key to sign the transaction.

 The following [Transaction flags](#flags), specific to the AccountSet transaction type, serve the same purpose, but are discouraged:

 | Flag Name | Hex Value | Decimal Value | Replaced by AccountSet Flag |